 Monitor review sites like Glassdoor

 Cat calls Glassdoor a “gold mine” for content ideas.
 At Glassdoor, former and current employees write reviews of your company that are anonymous, so much of the feedback is candid and may provide input you can’t get anywhere else.
-You should check Glassdoor regularly for reviews of your organisation, pick out trends and use them to generate content for your employee engagement hub.
+You should check Glassdoor regularly for reviews of your organization, pick out trends and use them to generate content for your employee engagement hub.

 Need more ideas for innovating your employee engagement hub?
 We’re here to help.